 mix all into 1/2 glass water up to 2 times/day during an allergy attack

 Bromelain(a digestive enzyme from Pineapple) and Quercitin(one of the bioflavonoids) work well together to offset an allergic reaction

-Licorice – the most widely studied adrenal herb.
-Licorice has anti-inflammatory actions similar to the glucocorticoids (which are produced by healthy adrenals) and are involved with resolving allergic reactions.
+The most widely studied adrenal herb.
+Licorice has anti-inflammatory actions similar to the glucocorticoids (which are produced by healthy adrenals) and is involved with resolving allergic reactions.
 It also preserves the effects of cortisol, the adrenal hormone involved in clearing allergies.(avoid with high blood pressure)

-Ginseng- the onset of allergies can be attributed to stress.
-The adaptogenic properties of Ginseng allow the adrenal glands to balance stress while creating an overall resistance to allergic reactions, colds, flu and infections.
+The onset of allergies can be attributed to stress.
+The adaptogenic properties of Ginseng allow the adrenal glands to balance stress while creating an overall resistance to allergic reactions, colds, flu, and infections.

-Mullein and Fenugreek- traditionally used for upper respiratory problems.
-Helps to clear mucous and support the lungs.
+Traditionally used for upper respiratory problems.
+Helps to clear mucously and support the lungs.

 Echinacea and Goldenseal

 Combat both the discomfort of allergies as well as reduce excess mucous from the nasal and respiratory tract.